HazardousPeach/hazardouspeach.github.io/_posts/2015-07-03-measuring-error.md

 So my team at the UW has decided to next tackle bringing the automated improvement of Herbie to program fragments containing loops which do floating point computation.
-Our research in this area is still very much exploratory, and we're still trying to figure out where we can get our foot in the door.
-But the possibilities of applying the Herbie approach to looping program fragments are looking promising.
+Our research in this area is still very much exploratory, but the possibilities of applying the automated search of Herbie to looping program fragments are looking promising.

 For the rest of this post (and probably the next few), I'll be writing about our first forays into improving the accuracy of floating point